AlexanderHSP/HSP-Project-Supplementary-Material/README.md

 [SPAdes](https://github.com/ablab/spades#sec1.2) assembles the metagenomic samples.

 ### 02.index.pbs
 Concatenate.py (included in Vamb) was used to joins the input contigs to a single FASTA file.
-Moreover, minimap2 (https://github.com/lh3/minimap2) index will be prepared.
+Moreover, [minimap2](https://github.com/lh3/minimap2) index will be prepared.

 ### 03.map.pbs
 This script will map each of the read files back to the FASTA file with minimap2.

 ### 04.vamb.pbs
-Simple code to run Vamb (https://github.com/RasmussenLab/vamb), a metagenomic binner, with the default parameters.
+Simple code to run [Vamb](https://github.com/RasmussenLab/vamb), a metagenomic binner, with the default parameters.

 ### 05.miga.pbs/05.miga.bash
-Quality filtering, classifying and dereplicating steps with MiGA (https://github.com/bio-miga/miga).
+Quality filtering, classifying and dereplicating steps with [MiGA](https://github.com/bio-miga/miga).

 ### 06.01.index.pbs/06.02.map.pbs
-These dereplicated MAGs were then mapped back to the trimmed data for each sample with Bowtie2 (https://github.com/BenLangmead/bowtie2) and converted from SAM files to BAM files with samtools (https://github.com/samtools/samtools).
+These dereplicated MAGs were then mapped back to the trimmed data for each sample with [Bowtie2](https://github.com/BenLangmead/bowtie2) and converted from SAM files to BAM files with [samtools](https://github.com/samtools/samtools).

 ### 07.tad.pbs
-Calculating TAD80 (truncated average depth of central 80%) for each MAG with bedtools (https://github.com/arq5x/bedtools2).
+Calculating TAD80 (truncated average depth of central 80%) for each MAG with [bedtools](https://github.com/arq5x/bedtools2).

 ### 08.genome-eq.pbs
-Calculating the genome equivalents with MicrobeCensus (https://github.com/snayfach/MicrobeCensus).
+Calculating the genome equivalents with [MicrobeCensus](https://github.com/snayfach/MicrobeCensus).

 ### 09.miga.pbs/09.miga.bash
-Quality filtering, classifying and dereplicating steps with MiGA (https://github.com/bio-miga/miga).
+Quality filtering, classifying and dereplicating steps with [MiGA](https://github.com/bio-miga/miga).
 This script is the same as 05.miga.pbs/05.miga.bash.
 However, it was used again to combine to different collections of MAGs.

 ### 10.classify_wf.vamb.pbs
-The classify workflow with GTDB-Tk using the GTDB taxonomy (https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html).
+The classify workflow with [GTDB-Tk](https://ecogenomics.github.io/GTDBTk/commands/classify_wf.html) using the GTDB taxonomy.

 ### 11.nonpareil.pbs
-Nonpareil calculation to estimate average coverage and create Nonpareil curves for metagenomic datasets (https://github.com/lmrodriguezr/nonpareil).
+[Nonpareil](https://github.com/lmrodriguezr/nonpareil) calculation to estimate average coverage and create Nonpareil curves for metagenomic datasets.

 ## R scripts
 Scripts for some data visualization/analysation in RStudio

-#barplot.R# - for the creation of barplots
-# correlation.R # - to investigate a possible correlation between the relative abundance data of MAGs with metadata
-# nonpareil.R # - to calculate nonpareil curves
-# relativeAbundance.R # - visualization of the relative abundance data with heatmap3 package
-# venn.R # - for the creation of venn diagrams with the package VennDiagram
+**barplot.R** - for the creation of barplots **correlation**.R - to investigate a possible correlation between the relative abundance data of MAGs with metadata **nonpareil.R** - to calculate nonpareil curves **relativeAbundance.R** - visualization of the relative abundance data with heatmap3 package **venn.R** - for the creation of venn diagrams with the package VennDiagram